Ziggeo/android-sdk-demo/README.md

 ## Update Information<a name="update"></a>

-The information is for upgrading from `0.80.3` to `0.81.1`.
+The information is for upgrading from `0.81.1` to `0.82.0`.
 You will need to inspect the Changelog if you are switching from older versions.
 #### Broken changes
-* Player config now requires context
+* Deleted `cancelRequest` method
 #### Other changes
-* Fixed crash when back press during recording.
-* Video/Stream model improvements
-* Added more methods to videos service
+* Added QR Scanner feature
-* TargetSdk, compileSdk, buildTools, gradle and libs versions updated
-* Streaming implemented for screen recorder
-* Fixed screen recorder resolution and landscape orientation
-* Fixed time for retrieving images for cover shots
+* OkHttp version set to `3.12.6` - this is max version that supports API 16
-* Added rampToZoomFactor for CameraView
+* Improvements for uploading queue and related notifications
-* Added preloading configuration

 ## Changelog<a name="Changelog"></a>